5 Reasons Why You Need a Mentor

 1. Mentors Help You Uncover Personal Blind Spots

 Many of us do things we would find hard to understand when we see others do them.
 When it is ourselves, though, it can be hard for us to see or easy for us to justify.
 For example, our enthusiasm may be recognized and reinforced by our supervisor, so we naturally turn it up a notch.
 More of a good thing must be better, right?
 Well, not necessarily.
 Others may come to view you as someone who often drinks one-too-many Red Bulls.
 A mentor can provide honest feedback, helping you to uncover blind spots that hold back your long-term success.

-3. You can look to a mentor for social and emotional support.
+3. You Look to a Mentor for Social and Emotional Support

 Good mentoring can be provided by a variety of people, sometimes by peers, other times by people in very senior positions.
 One of the most important things you can do for your career right now is to tap into a mentoring network, like the one offered at National American University.
-At NAU Connect, 307 participants have indicated a willingness to provide be a mentor to fellow alumni and students.
-Go to the directory link and then refine your search by those “willing to help” by being a mentor.
-You can further refine by geography and industry.
-Take that first step and reach out to someone willing to help.
-It’s an important part of our career development journey.
+We have a faculty-student mentoring program that helps you connect with professionals who provide expert education and career advice.

 About the author:

 Christopher Nettles, Ph.D. received his Bachelor of Science from National American University in 1995, a Master of Arts from the University of Colorado Denver in 2007, and his doctoral degree in clinical psychology from The George Washington University last year.
 Dr. Nettles runs a mentoring program for early career researchers at the American Psychological Association.
 He also participates as a mentor in the National American University mentoring network available through NAU connect.